doorstop-dev/makefile-template/specs/readme.txt

-this folder is used to store each doorstop specification/document
+this folder is used to store each doorstop specification/document ... initial adding/editing of requirements should occur on 'master'.
+Once feature planning branches are implemented for a specific build, push from 'master' to 'branch' ONLY!
+Never push back from 'branch' to 'master'.
+Changes to are specific to the 'branch' should occur on that branch.
+Changes that affect ALL branches/development should be added to 'master', then pushed to the 'branch'.